 A super user has knowledge that can’t be put in a book or easily defined in a best practice.
 They are skillful at taking that internal knowledge and finding a way to get it into the TMS, and make that TMS sing.
 Then, as the business changes, they are able to change the TMS to reflect new needs.

-The project team that installed your TMS generally knows how good your super users are and, if asked, will tell you the needed skill sets for your particular business.
-Also, if you think your TMS is starting to experience fade, then talk to your TMS vendor and find out if what you are doing is uncommon or unrealistic for your TMS.
-If it is, then get a new TMS.
+The project team that installed your TMS system generally knows how good your super users are and, if asked, will tell you the needed skill sets that are required by users for your particular business.
+Also, if you think your TMS system is starting to experience fade, then talk to your TMS software vendor and find out if what you are doing is uncommon or unrealistic for your TMS.
+If it is, then get a new TMS system.
 But if not, look at changing roles and get a better super user in place.